se4u/numpy-sharedmem/README.rst

 too big arrays.
 I've only done basic tests on winxp so far using ming32 (Pythonxy 2.6 distribution) numpy 1.3 and cython 12.1

+The tests require multiprocessing, which is available for python 2.5 and is part of the standard library in python 2.6 and above

 Installation:
 -------------